 Several kinds of extreme weather events described below impact agriculture and food security.
 The whiplash of unprecedented floods followed by historic drought–as well as unpredictable timing for planting and harvesting–impact soil health and crop yield.
 Extreme rainfall events, at the rate of 4+ inches per hour, that had rarely (if never) been seen before, are now commonplace.
 As these storms dump massive amounts of rain, soil that farmers spent years enriching washes away in a matter of hours.
 Investments in terraces, designed to hold 2 inches of rainfall per hour, are destroyed.
 Intense derechos–massive, straight-line storms with hurricane and tornado-force winds, heavy rains, and flash floods–strip away soil and destroy farm equipment, buildings, and critical infrastructure.

 Furthermore, flooding, drought, and changing seasonality affect crop yield and quality for farms, in turn impacting our food security.
 According to the latest National Climate Assessment, U.S. corn yield losses from flooding between 1981 and 2016 were comparable to those from extreme drought.
 Runoff and flooding also transport debris and contaminants that pollute drinking water supplies.
 When the nutritional content of crops is changed, it can introduce disease, disrupt pollination, and result in crop failure.
+If you're interested in learning more about how farmers can make their crops more resilient to the impacts of extreme weather visit creationcare.org/farm.

 Less stability in domestic and global food production is expected to make food less available and more expensive, consequences that will likely disproportionately affect the nutrition and health of women, children, older adults, and low-wealth communities.

-The graphic above illustrates the interconnected ways our livestock food supply chain is also vulnerable to unnatural disasters and changing weather.
+The supply chain graphic illustrates the interconnected ways our livestock food supply chain is also vulnerable to unnatural disasters and changing weather.
 A negative impact on crops means a ripple-effect on resources for livestock, which impacts animal health and production.
 In short, the consequences of extreme weather filter down to virtually every aspect of food and agriculture: processing, storage, transport, retailing–and ultimately–the health and livelihoods of God’s children.

 What's Behind Unnatural Disasters and Extreme Weather?